nasa-gibs/worldview/doc/features.md

 to function, make sure your server is configured to allow the execution of CGI files.
 Next, enable these features in your configuration file.

+## Layer Preview Images

+By default during the build process we try to fetch images of layers from our Snapshots application to show as previews in the layer picker component.
+However, this will only work for layers that are present in NASA GIBS (Global Imagery Browse Service).
+If you are serving your own layers, you will likely wish to disable this feature by setting `"previewSnapshots": false` in `config/default/common/features.json`.

 ## Natural Events

 This feature provides natural events queried by Earth Observatory Natural Event Tracker (EONET) by default.
-To enable, edit `options/common/features.json` and set:
+To enable, edit `config/default/common/features.json` and set:

 ```
 "naturalEvents": {